scottjones4k/rpi-docker-lamp/README.md

 Usage
 -----

-To create the image `joaquindlz/rpi-lamp`, execute the following command on the rpi-docker-lamp folder:
+To create the image `joaquindlz/rpi-docker-lamp`, execute the following command on the rpi-docker-lamp folder:

-	docker build -t rpi-lamp .
+	docker build -t rpi-docker-lamp .

 You can now push your new image to the registry:

-	docker push rpi-lamp
+	docker push rpi-docker-lamp

 Running your LAMP docker image